Select 3 treatments from 7 options, from head massage to deluxe pedicure

 MAKE YOUR VERY OWN GIN IN AN OLD KITCHEN FACTORY

 Capetonians’ love of gin is as versatile as the drink itself.
 Some enjoy the citrus undertones of a sweet and fruity gin, others love the botanical fragrance that comes from juniper berries, while still others enjoy the spicy notes of coriander, peppercorns or ginger peel.
-In Woodstock, just 140 metres from The Old Biscuit Mill, you can make your very own 500ml gin interpretation.
+In Woodstock, 156 Victoria Road you can make your very own 500ml gin interpretation.
 Everything, from the fragrant spices, botanical notes, citrus undertones and alcohol level is up to you, even the bottle's logo.
-All this gets done in the working distillery, which used to be an old kitchen hall, according to Distillers & Union co-founder Simon Von Witt.
+All this gets done in the working distillery, which used to be an old kitchen hall, according to Distiller's Union co-founder Simon Von Witt.

 "Unlike other distilleries, you can see the process happening right in front of you," says Von Witt.
 It's true.
 As you walk inside you'll notice several antique-looking small copper pot stills lining the middle of the table.
 That's where the magic happens.
 As you settle into your seat, take the time to look over – and sniff, if you like – all the bottles of spices, citrus, herbs and floral botanicals.
 There’s bottled African wormwood, rosebuds, orange rinds, wild rosemary, pink peppercorns, buchu spice, rooibos, bariship and others, all preserved in a 60% neutral alcohol solution.
 Von Witt says lime and cardamom are a classic combination, but take this opportunity to explore.
 Making your perfect bottle of gin is easier than you think.

 LET THE GIN TRIANGLE GUIDE YOU